hannahmariewilliams/Hospital-Operations-Revenue-Analysis-Using-SQL/README.md

 # Healthcare Data Analysis Project

 ## Executive Summary:
 Using SQL, I pulled patients, doctors, and financial data from the hospital database and explored the data.
-With Power BI, I created a dashboard displaying key metrics.
+Data was then transformed into an interactive Power Bi dashboard to visualize key metrics.
 As a result, I identifyied that the hospital has a high no show rate, that most scheduled appointments are check-ups and the highest grossing treatment type is X-Ray.
 I recommend that the hospital improves on the following:

 1. Automated reminders and/or flexible re-scheduling
 2. Dedicated time blocks for scheduling check-ups